hzxsnczpku/banrinochoujou/README.md

 *  ICM

 ## How to Play
-For example, Run the following code to train a TRPO Agent under the MuJoCo HalfCheetah-v1 environment:
+For example, run the following code to train a TRPO Agent under the MuJoCo HalfCheetah-v1 environment:
 ```
 python main.py --env HalfCheetah-v1 --agent TRPO_Agent --use_mujoco_setting True --save_every 300
 ```